-Borrowell is a financial services company that provides Canadians access to credit scores and credit report for free.
-This Borrowell review will help you understand what you credit score is, how it impacts your finances, if Borrowell is legit and the benefits of the free services available from Borrorwell in Canada.
+Borrowell is a financial services company that provides Canadians access to a free credit score and credit report.
+This Borrowell review will help you understand what your credit score is, how it impacts your finances, if Borrowell is legit and the benefits of the free credit score and report service available from Borrorwell in Canada.

 The growth in FinTech has made budgeting, saving money, making money and investing more accessible for the average person.
 This increased access has also stretched to credit scores thanks to companies like Borrowell.